Hailey0528/CarND-Path-Planning-Project/README.md

                   }

 ### Behavior Planning
 In this part we need to decide which decision the vehicle will make.
 So we need to solve two problems: in which lane will the ego-vehicle be, and what is the reference velocity for the ego-vehicle.
-As in a simplified highway situatation, the vehicle can  Let's think of the situation, if after executing the trajector
+As in a simplified highway situatation, the vehicle can only choose one of the decisions for lane: keep the current lane, change to the left lane and change to the right lane.
+If it violates the 30 m distance rule in the current lane, then we consider if we can change the lane.
+Left lane has priority compare with right lane.
+If it doesn't violate the 30 m rule, then we change the lane. if changing lane is not possible, then we brake the vehicle with the allowed maximal acceleration.
+If in the current lane there is no potential danger, then we keep in the current lane.
+Besides, if the velocity of the ego-vehicle is less than the expected velocity, we accelerate the vehicle with the allowed maximal acceleration.

+                if(car_straight)
+                {
+                  if(!car_left && lane>0)
+                  {
+                    lane--;
+                  }
+                  else if(!car_right && lane<2)
+                  {
+                    lane++;
+                  }
+                  else
+                  {
+                    ref_vel -= MAX_ACC;
+                  }
+                }
+                else if(ref_vel < MAX_SPEED)
+                {

+                    ref_vel += MAX_ACC;
+                }

 ### Trajectory Planning
 If the previous trajectory has no point or only one point, then set the refence point to the current position of the ego-vehicle and set the reference yaw rate to the current yaw rate of the ego vehicle.